 Before entering, view it from across the Loire River for the most spectacular perspective – seeing the entire village with this magnificent castle perched on top is worth the extra steps!

 Once inside, the elegant terraces, beautifully maintained “jardins à la française,” and breathtaking views of the Loire River will captivate you.
-Don’t miss the Saint Hubert Chapel!
-I visited on a quiet spring morning and felt like royalty having spaces all to myself – history buff or not, this place will leave you spellbound.

-3. Château de Chaumont-sur-Loire: Home to the International Garden Festival
+2. Château de Chaumont-sur-Loire: Home to the International Garden Festival

-The Château de Chaumont-sur-Loire is seriously something else.
-Not just another pretty castle – it’s also home to one of the coolest flower events in Europe.
+Besides having a look as if it just came our of a story book, it’s also home to one of the coolest flower events in Europe.
 (The Dutch have their tulips, but the French have roses, you know?)

 Around 400,000 visitors come here each year, which might sound like a lot until you realize Chambord gets about 2 million, and Versailles a whopping 15 million!
 So it’s still relatively peaceful.

-The real draw at Chaumont is the International Garden Festival that’s become a favorite for nature and art lovers.
 I stumbled upon this castle back in 2018 after moving to France.
 My in-laws live nearby, so it was one of my first castle visits.
 Didn’t expect much, but wow – what a find!
 It’s always in my top 3 recommendations when friends visit the Loire Valley.

 The castle’s history is pretty fascinating too.
 It started as a medieval fortress before becoming the elegant Renaissance place you see today.
 Everyone from kings and queens to Catherine de’ Medici has left their mark here.